jw1912/bullet/README.md

 ### CUDA

 Add `--cuda` to use CUDA, it will fail to compile if not available.
-It is not recommended to use CUDA for small net sizes (unbucketed & hidden layer < 256).
+Note that for small net sizes (generally unbucketed & hidden layer size < 256), CUDA may be slower than using the CPU.

 ### AVX512